thorn-lab/coronavirus_structural_task_force/pdb/nsp3/SARS-CoV/2rnk/README.md

-# Base folder 2rnk
+# PDB 2rnk

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nsp3

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+The NMR structure of a central segment of the Mac3 domain in SARS coronavirus nsp3.
+This domains function is connected to RNA binding, preferentially binds oligo G

+## Basefolder

-2rnk.pdb and 2rnk.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2rnk.pdb and 2rnk.cif - the coordinates of the threedimensional molecular model